marisolpalmero/GREEN-bof/GreenCharterProposal.md

 - An Informational Architecture document that defines common terminology and metric definitions,categorizes various type of metrics and measurements at component level,device level and network level, defines a set of architectural components for energy efficiency network management.

-- A Proposed Standard document that defines YANG data models for energy efficiency network lifecycle management including energy usage monitoring, energy saving capability control and energy usage optimization.
+- A Proposed Standard document that defines YANG data models at the both device level and network level for energy efficiency network management including energy usage monitoring, energy saving capability control.

-- An Informational document defining Framework for Energy metrics collection and aggregation to support incremental deployment of new energy efficiency metrics.
+- An Informational document defining deployment consideration for Energy metrics collection and aggregation to support incremental deployment of new energy efficiency metrics.

 **Dependencies and Liaisons**